 The Office of Student Financial Services will work with the private lender of your choosing and process the private loan without penalty by Mount Ida.
 When putting your financial plan together, we do ask that you keep private or alternative borrowing to the necessary minimum.
 Private loan funds do not reach Mount Ida until 30 days after the start of the semester.

-To make the selection process easier, Mount Ida College has identified a select group of lenders for our Preferred Lender List.
+To make the selection process easier, Mount Ida College has identified a select group of lenders for our Preferred Lender List (Financing Your Education and Frequently Asked Questions).
 Once you have been approved for the private loan of your choice, the selected lender will send Mount Ida College a certification request, which will be completed by the Office of Student Financial Services .

 For online comparisons and to apply for a private loan, please visit ELM Select.

 We urge you to read these important notices on Private Education Loan Self-Certification form Information and Regulations Z Truth in Lending prior to your private loan search.
 Please contact the Office of Student Financial Services with any questions regarding private loans.